Journey along the coast of the long finger of the Avalon Peninsula between Trinity Bay and Conception Bay.

 At Old Perlican, Route 80 merges into Route 70.
 The most north–westerly point of the peninsula is where you’ll find Grates Cove, which has a rather unusual National Historic Site — hundreds of rock walls built by farmers to keep roaming animals off their fields, dating back to 1790.
 Learn all about it on a guided walk.

-The Grates Cove Studio & Café is a hidden gem on this peninsula.
-The two-room converted schoolhouse is both a place to try some unique Cajun/Newfoundland and Labrador fusion foods and peruse the studio’s collection of woodworking, pottery, and printmaking art.
+Grates Cove is a hidden gem on this peninsula.
+A two–room converted schoolhouse is both a place to try some unique Cajun/Newfoundland and Labrador fusion foods and peruse the studio’s collection of woodworking, pottery, and printmaking art.
+Take to the ocean on a boat, or take it easy is a seaweed bath.

 Visit Red Head Cove and take a stroll on the Baccalieu View Walking Trail.